realAbitbol/twitch_colorchanger/README.md

 - Survives restarts (state restored on load)
 - Only reacts to the bot user's own messages
 - Disabling pauses API color calls but keeps all connections and stats active
+- `ccc <color>` bypasses the enable/disable toggle and always attempts a change

 Tip: Use `DEBUG=true` to see `auto_color_enabled` / `auto_color_disabled` events.